 The Concrete Polishing Association of America was organized in November, 2009 at the request of polishing contractors and manufacturers.
-Its purpose... to have a non biased organization to lead the industry.
+Its purpose is to be a non biased organization to lead the concrete polishing industry.
 The major concern from contractors that surfaced was manufacturer involvement and influence.
-However, the Executive Board realized that manufacturers must be involved to help lead the industry.
-Therefore, we created a Board of Directors that balances the two parties.
-The Board consist of 10 polishing contractors and 9 manufacturer seats (with the 10th being designated for an architect).
-The Executive Board seats are reserved for polishing contractors to ensure that the organization remains as fair and unbiased as possible.
-The Board of Directors is guided by a Leadership Committee as well as the members of the organization.
-Each position has a "term limit" to also ensure that the organization is being fair, unbiased, and has a continuous source of fresh ideas and energy.
+However, the Executive Committee realized that manufacturers must be involved to help lead the industry.
+Therefore, a Board of Directors that balances the two parties was created.
+The Board consists of 10 polishing contractor representatives, 9 manufacturer/distributor representatives, and an associate representative.
+The Executive Committee seats are reserved for polishing contractors to ensure that the organization remains as fair and unbiased as possible.
+The Board of Directors is guided and elected by the members of the organization.
+Each position has a term limit to also ensure that the organization has a continuous source of fresh ideas and energy.

 HTC Floor Systems